bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 @codepen
 @highlight 24,26,32,41-31,45-47,49-51,only

-## P4: How to Verify Your Solution is Correct
+## P4: How to verify your solution is correct

 ✏️ Update the menu-items spec file **src/app/order/menu-items/menu-items.component.spec.ts** to be: